Bishop Cornish Education Centre

 No food provided

-- Snack only provided - we have catered for gluten free, milk and lactose free diets.
+- We have catered for gluten free, milk and lactose free diets.
 We have also become a nut free zone when needed.
+School dinners are provided by Bishop Cornish school and we can cater for vegetarians as well as any allergies and intolerances.

 - Has provision